 Bacteria versus elektrochemistry

 The current method to convert nitrate to nitrogen gas uses bacteria.
 Electrochemistry could be a cheaper and more robust alternative.
 The starting material is dissolved in a liquid in which two electrodes are placed, coated with a catalyst.
 When voltage is applied to the electrodes, chemical reactions take place at their surface, depending on the catalyst applied.
 “So far, it has not been possible to convert nitrate into pure nitrogen gas in this way.
-Too many other products are formed,” Van Langevelde tells.
+Too many other products are formed,” Van Langevelde says.
 “It turns out to be much easier to convert nitrate into ammonia, for which suitable catalysts have been designed in the last few years, based on new materials.”

 Sustainable and safe